Moving an AWS Workload to Mulga

 region = "ap-southeast-2"

-access_key = "your-hive-access-key"
+access_key = "your-spinifex-access-key"

-secret_key = "your-hive-secret-key"
+secret_key = "your-spinifex-secret-key"

 endpoints {